The Day Shall Dawn: Production

 The Day Shall Dawn was very much a co-production between the two halves of what was then a geographically divided Pakistani state (now independent Pakistan and Bangladesh).
-The film was shot in Dhaka, East Pakistan (now Bangladesh) by the East Pakistan Film Development Corporation by a director from Lahore (in West Pakistan) and scripted in the Urdu language, which is native to the West.
+The film was shot in Dhaka, East Pakistan (now Bangladesh) by the East Pakistan Film Development Corporation by a director from Lahore (in West Pakistan) and scripted in the Urdu language, which is a link language or lingua franca in the West.
 He selected Zahir Raihan as assistant director of the film.
 The film's music was provided by prominent Indian composer Timir Baran.

 The film depicts the daily lives of East Pakistani fishermen in the village of Saitnol (near Dhaka) and their struggles with loan sharks.
 The script was inspired by an original story by Bengali author Manik Bandopadhyay.
 According to Indian film critic Saibal Chatterjee, it is the only known neo-realist film produced in Pakistan at that time.

 Release

 Just days before the film was to premier, the new government of Pakistan (under Ayub Khan) asked the film's producer, Nauman Taseer not to release the film.
 The writer, Faiz Ahmad Faiz, was later imprisoned by the government for his communist beliefs.
 Actress Tripti Mitra and her husband Sombhu Mitra were also politically left-leaning, and members of the leftist Indian People's Theatre Association in the 1940s.
 When the film did premier in London, members of Pakistan's High Commission to the United Kingdom disobeyed instructions from the Pakistani government not to attend.

 The film won a 'Golden Award' at the Moscow International Film Festival.